 But the resolution did prompt discussion among board members.
-As a result of their deliberations and, as scholar Anne perous white women like themselves not only would but should set the agenda for the burgeoning woman's movement," they appointed Mary Cecil Cantrill, a Southern white woman, to represent the interests of African American women.
+As a result of their deliberations and, as scholar Anne Firor Scott suggests, their profound sense "that educated prosperous white women like themselves not only would but should set the agenda for the burgeoning woman's movement," they appointed Mary Cecil Cantrill, a Southern white woman, to represent the interests of African American women.
 The appointment of Cantrill drew angry protests from African Americans.
 As the New York Age opined in October 1891,